 If the AMF decides to authenticate the 5G-RG, it shall use one of the methods from clause 6.1.3.
 In this case, the AMF shall send a key request to the AUSF.
 The AUSF may initiate an authentication procedure as specified in clause 6.1.3.
-Between AMF and UE, the authentication packets are encapsulated within NAS authentication messages and the NAS authentication messages are carried in N2 signalling between the AMF and W-AGF, and then are encapsulated within EAP-5G/5G-NAS packets between the W-AGF and the UE.
+Between AMF and UE (5G-RG), the authentication packets are encapsulated within NAS authentication messages and the NAS authentication messages are carried in N2 signalling between the AMF and W-AGF, and then are encapsulated using W-CP protocol stack message between the W-AGF and the UE (5G-RG).